PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 ### Battle AI:

-**Try to Terastillize:** if available.
-Try to terastillize if available.
-Adds 4 seconds per try but greatly increase win rate.
+**Try to Terastillize:** Try to terastillize if available.
+Adds 4 seconds per try but can greatly increase win rate.

-**Move Table:** Pre-program your Pokémon to use this moves.
+**Move Table:** Pre-program your Pokémon to use this sequence of moves.

 ### Catch on Win: